* China boosts defence spending by 8.1 pct from 2017

 In an article on its website, China's Defence Ministry cited Chen Zhou, a researcher at the Academy of Military Science, as saying the spending increase was "reasonable" and "sustainable", and that there were no "hidden military funds".

 U.S. President Donald Trump has proposed a military budget that is the largest since 2011 and focused on beefing up the United States' nuclear defences and countering the growing strength of China and Russia.

-Chinese Vice Foreign Minister Zhang Yesui on Sunday said China's "moderate" defence spending rises in the past few years were less than other major countries and would not threaten anyone.
-(Reporting by Christian Shepherd, Michael Martina, and Ben Blanchard; Additional reporting by Colin Packham in SYDNEY, Kaneko Kaori in TOKYO, and Yimou Lee in TAIPEI; Editing by Kim Coghill and Nick Macfie)
+Vice Foreign Minister Zhang Yesui on Sunday said China's "moderate" defence spending rises in the past few years were less than other major countries and would not threaten anyone.
+(Reporting by Christian Shepherd, Michael Martina, and Ben Blanchard; Additional reporting by Colin Packham in SYDNEY, and Kaneko Kaori in TOKYO; Editing by Kim Coghill and Clarence Fernandez)